deezer/android-sample/README.md

 =============

-Sample Android application using Deezer API / Android SDK
+Sample Android application(s) using Deezer API / Android SDK

-### Deezer Android SDK
+### Basic Sample

-1. download the current version of [Deezer Android SDK][1]
+This sample illustrate a simple yet complete use of the SDK.
+The user can authenticate himself using OAuth, then explore his library and play from his Favorite playlists, albums or radios.

-2. place the sdk jar in the project's libs folder
+### Other

-3. place the native library files in libs/<architecture> folders
+Other samples will be posted on this repository in the future.

-### Documentation
+### About Deezer SDK for Android

-To learn how to use the SDK, visit the [Deezer Android SDK Documentation][1]
+To download the latest version of Deezer SDK for Android, and learn how to use it, visit the [Android SDK][1] page.

  [1]: http://developers.deezer.com/sdk/android